Online Sports Betting in

 It is because of these rules that the state of Washington may not be able to capture the full amount of its sports betting industry.
 There is a possibility that the rules may be amended in the future, which many sports bettors are hoping for now.

-The Tribal Gaming Compact Regulation will be in charge of overseeing the WA sports betting industry.
+The Tribal Gaming Compact Regulation will be in charge of overseeing the sports betting industry in Washington.

 A definitive date for when legal sports betting in Washington will launch is a bit unclear at this point.
-The COVID-19 pandemic has already put delays on normal regulatory actions taken in state governments.
-This will pushback the state’s ability to publish official rules for the industry.
+The COVID-19 pandemic put delays on normal regulatory actions taken in state governments.
+This has delayed the state’s ability to publish official rules for the industry.